Public Interest Fellows

 RESPONSIBILITIES

-Those selected as Public Interest Fellows will work with the Levin Center in developing its various initiatives.
-The obligations of Public Interest Fellows include the following:
+Public Interest Fellows will work with the Levin Center in developing various initiatives.
+Obligations include:

-• Serve as a mentor in the first-year mentoring program, which requires coordinating group meetings and meeting with your mentees at least twice each quarter;
+- Serving as a mentor to first-year students through PI-FAMM, including by coordinating group meetings and meeting with your mentees at least quarterly;

-• Participate in quarterly meetings with Levin Center staff during the academic year;
+- Participating in quarterly meetings/events with Levin Center staff during the academic year;

-• Assist Admissions in recruiting prospective students interested in public interest by being available via email to prospective students (especially admitted students during Winter and Spring);
+- Being available to assist the Admissions Office in recruiting prospective students interested in public interest through email outreach to prospective students (especially admitted students during Winter and Spring);

-• Immediately inform Levin Center staff and withdraw from the Program if your plans change and you accept an offer from a law firm or other non-public interest employer.
+- Informing Levin Center staff and withdrawing from the Program if your plans change and you accept an offer from a law firm or other non-public interest employer.

 Third-year students who plan to start their careers in the private sector and return to public service later should register for the Public Interest Associates program.

 The Public Interest Fellows program has been in place for decades, but it was only in spring of 2007 that we shifted to the current structure which offers objective selection criteria.
-Starting with the class of 2008, all graduating 3L students who meet the prerequisites and accept the responsibilities are eligible to be named Public Interest Fellows.
-Thus, we have only included below the Fellows who have served since this change.
+Starting with the class of 2008, all graduating 3L students who meet the prerequisites and accept the responsibilities are eligible to be Public Interest Fellows.
+The Fellows who have served since this change are included below.